Ce qu'il faut considérer lors du choix d'un fournisseur de prototypes matériels?

 2. Inspect the Sample:

 Choosing a hardware prototype supplier is about balancing capacité, fiabilité, and alignment with your project goals.
 Yigu Technology recommends prioritizing suppliers with in-house machining and surface treatment—this cuts down on delays and ensures quality control.
-For precision-focused projects (Par exemple, medical or electronic prototypes), Suzhou or Shenzhen suppliers are ideal due to their advanced equipment and expertise.
+For precision-focused projects (par ex., medical or electronic prototypes), Suzhou or Shenzhen suppliers are ideal due to their advanced equipment and expertise.
 Always test a sample first: a single prototype reveals more about a supplier’s attention to detail than any certification.
 En plus, think long-term—if you plan to scale, select a supplier with mass production capacity to avoid switching partners later.
 Enfin, clear communication of your requirements (tolérances, traitement de surface, delivery time) from the start is key to a successful partnership.

 FAQ